SalishSeaCast/docs/turbulence/vertical_mixing.rst

 Convection
 ------------------------------------------

 The NEMO model is hydrostatic and thus cannot directly handle unstable density stratifications that arise due to convection or overturning.
 There are several ways to parameterize this process which include enhanced vertical diffusion and a non-penetrative convective algorithm.
-Tests with the non-penetretative convective algorithm have not been successful.
+Tests with the non-penetrative convective algorithm have not been successful.

 Enhanced Vertical Diffusion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^